-High consumption of fish oil may benefit cardiovascular healthMarch 4th, 2014 in Cardiology /
+High consumption of fish oil may benefit cardiovascular healthMarch 4, 2014 in Medicine & Health / Cardiology

 Eating fish in amounts comparable to those of people living in Japan seems to impart a protective factor that wards off heart disease, according to an international study funded by the National Institutes of Health (NIH) and led by the University of Pittsburgh Graduate School of Public Health.

 Middle-aged Japanese men living in Japan had lower incidence of coronary artery calcification, a predictor of heart disease, than middle-aged white men living in the United States, likely due to the significantly higher consumption of omega-3 fatty acids found in fish.
 The findings will be published in the March 6 issue of the journal Heart.